PandeySudeep/An-Experiment-with-two-Generative-Models---Naive-Bayes-and-Latent-Dirichlet-Allocation/README.md

 I have an INTUITION that first topic resembles 'basketball', second topic resembles 'soccer', third topic resembles  'cricket' and fourth topic is like 'Americal futbol'.
 ### DO YOU AGREE?

 I then inferred topics for test samples (same 10 samples per class used in Naive Bayes).
 I checked to see if 10 test samples from cricket will be inferred as having topic 3.
-And similarly, 10 samples from each sports class will be inferred as having respective topics.
+And similarly, will 10 samples from each sports class be inferred as having respective topics?
 Following is the result:
+<p></p>